Accreditation and Performance Data

 Current student satisfaction results are tracked via course evaluations system (Blue).
 Course evaluation is critical in providing constructive feedback to faculty and their departments on the quality of instruction delivered at the School of Education.

-Questions about courses (Max score 5):
+Questions about courses (Score range 0 to 5):

-Questions about Instructors (Max score 5):
+Questions about Instructors (Score range 0 to 5):

 CAEP Measure 5: Graduation rates from programs